 Would you know a dog spider bite if you saw one and would you know how to treat it correctly?
 This is a medical issue that many dog owners have to face.
-Spiders are everywhere!
+After all, spiders are everywhere!
 There are over 30,000 species throughout the world and most of them produce a type of venom.
 However, because their mouthparts are so small, most cannot pierce a dog’s skin and therefore do not have a bite that is of medical significance.
-There are a small number of spiders that cause nasty bites on dogs and it is important that you can recognize these.
-Here we outline the main facts you need to know about spider bites on dogs and how to deal with them.
+There are a small number of spiders that cause nasty bites on dogs though and it is important that you can recognize these.
+To help you do just that, we outline the main facts you need to know about spider bites on dogs and how to deal with them.

 Spider Bites That Need to Concern Dog Owners

 While most spider bites are harmless, some are more serious.
 There are two groups of spiders that can produce a spider bite on dog skin that requires your intervention.
 The first group is the widow spiders which are known as the Latrodectus.
 This group includes the infamous Black Widow Spider but four other species in this group are also found in the US.
 They prefer tropical and temperate environments and the female is larger and more venomous.
 These spiders are dark grey or black and have a red or orange hourglass pattern on their abdomen.
 Immature females are red, brown or beige and have no markings.